dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 model on the same set of storms.
 They might be using the same ATCF ID in all their output.
 But this enables them to distinguish the output in tc_pairs.

+**Q. Why is my grid upside down?**

+A.
+The user provides a gridded data file to MET and it runs without error, but the data is packed upside down.

+Try using the "file_type" entry.
+The "file_type" entry specifies the input file type (e.g. GRIB1, GRIB2, NETCDF_MET, NETCDF_PINT, NETCDF_NCCF)
+rather than letting the code determine it itself.
+For valid file_type values, see "File types" in the data/config/ConfigConstants file.
+This entry should be defined within the "fcst" or "obs" dictionaries.
+Sometimes, directly specifying the type of file will help MET figure out what to properly do with the data.

+Another option is to use the regrid_data_plane tool.
+The regrid_data_plane tool may be run to read data from any gridded data file MET supports (i.e. GRIB1, GRIB2, and a variety of NetCDF formats), interpolate to a user-specified grid, and write the field(s) out in NetCDF format.
+See Regrid_data_plane tool (Section 5.2) in the MET User's Guide for more detailed information.
+While the regrid_data_plane tool is useful as a stand-alone tool, the capability is also included to automatically regrid data in most of the MET tools that handle gridded data.
+This "regrid" entry is a dictionary containing information about how to handle input gridded data files.
+The "regird" entry specifies regridding logic and has a "to_grid" entry that can be set to NONE, FCST, OBS, a named grid, the path to a gridded data file defining the grid, or an explicit grid specification string.
+See the regrid entry in Configuration File Details (Section 3.5) in the MET User's Guide for a more detailed description of the configuration file entries that control automated regridding.

+A single model level can be plotted using the plot_data_plane utility.
+This tool can assist the user by showing the data to be verified to ensure that times and locations match up as expected.

 **Q. Why was the MET written largely in C++ instead of FORTRAN?**